cvidmar/restiverse/README.md

 These files are hidden (start with `.`) to avoid clutter.

+**Automatic Cleanup:** By default, Restiverse keeps only the 5 most recent response files per `.http` file.
+When you execute a request and save a new response, older responses beyond the limit are automatically deleted.
+You can configure this with the `max_responses` setting (set to `0` for unlimited).

 ### Configuration

 Restiverse uses `.restiverse.yaml` for configuration.
 A default config is created automatically when you first run the app in a directory.